gooddata/gooddata-dashboard-plugins/gauge_chart_plugin/README.md

-# GoodData.UI Dashboard Plugin - replace by tag plugin
+# GoodData.UI Dashboard Plugin - gauge chart plugin

 This plugin replaces all [bullet charts](https://sdk.gooddata.com/gooddata-ui/docs/bullet_chart_component.html) with a specific tag with a Gauge chart component provided by the plugin.